NMBL

 Bio

 I have a broad academic background which encompasses computational modelling of immune function in lymph nodes, miRNA extraction from lymphatic vessels and musculoskeletal modelling.
 I am from the UK where I completed a PhD in Bioengineering at Imperial College London.
-Following my PhD I worked as a researcher in a gait analysis start-up company, encompassing a broad range of roles from software adaption and musculoskeletal modelling to website design.
+Following my PhD I worked as a researcher in a gait analysis start-up company targeting pre and post orthopedic surgery patients, encompassing a broad range of roles from software adaptation and musculoskeletal modelling to website design.
 Outside of academia I am an avid runner, having represented my university at a national level.
-I am passionate about finding ways to prevent poor bone health in young endurance athletes and returned to academia to pursue this goal.

 Research Interests